-Multiple subject (elementary) student teachers gain experience in at least two grade levels: kindergarten-grade 2, grades 3-6.
+Multiple subject (elementary) student teachers will participate in the full elementary school day.
+Between field experiences and student teaching, candidates will gain experience in at least two grade levels: kindergarten-grade 2, grades 3-6.

 Single subject (secondary) student teachers typically participate in five teaching periods with at least two different courses within the subject area taught at different grade levels.
 Any exceptions made will be in accordance with the prevailing standards of the Commission on Teacher Credentialing.